DavidCJAdindu/Web-Development-Bootcamp/README.md

  - Drum Kit built using HTML,CSS & JS
  - Simon Game built using HTML,CSS,JS & JQUERY
  - Calculator built with NodeJS & Express
+ - Weather Application built using exrpress and the Open Weather Map API
+ - Newsletter Signup App built using express and the mailchimp API & deployed on heroku: https://obscure-eyrie-68976.herokuapp.com